Estimate Time7 min

 Even a low inflation rate can reduce the purchasing power of your money.

 For illustrative purposes only.
-Estimated future cost of $50,000 worth of goods or services over 25 years at inflation rates of 2%, 3%, and 4%.
+Estimated future cost of $50,000 worth of goods or services over 25 years based on hypothetical rates of inflation of 2%, 3%, and 4%.
+Actual inflation rates may be more or less and will vary.
+Source: Fidelity Investments.

 Overly conservative investments can be just as dangerous as overly aggressive ones.
 They expose your portfolio to the erosive effects of inflation, limit the long-term upside potential that diversified stock investments can offer, and can diminish how long your money may last.
 On the other hand, being too aggressive can mean undue risk of losing money in down or volatile markets.